catherinedevlin/talks/pycon_2018/smalldata.rst

 .. note::

-    Near-exclusive acccess to data-handling skill has been one advantage of big and global institutions over small and local ones.
+    Near-exclusive access to data-handling skill has been one advantage of big and global institutions over small and local ones.
 So breaking that monopoly can help rebalance those scales.